sekwah41/GenericTestMod/README.md

  * New creative tabs

 ### Not fully supported examples
+**Forge Mixins** - Using possibly outdated setup.
+See below notice

+## Mixins Notice
-**Forge Mixins** - Mixins is now being officially included.
+Mixins are now being officially included.
 I will update the examples when I get the time to demonstrate updated setup.

-## Mixins Notice
-Lex is currently actively choosing not to ship Mixin's with forge in its current state (as Mumfrey does not feel its in a good enough state).
-This looks like it will change once Mumfrey deems them. stable enough to work in forge.

-## Services in dev
-**I need to find a proper way to build MANIFEST to the src though for now copy from after a build to test**
-/build/tmp/jar/

-The META-INF will be ignored in the resources though it is needed to properly link mixins for now without anything else.

 # Other mods to look at
 As most of the time I am spending on hobby projects will be going into making other modding projects I will link other mods